-What to see and do in Glasgow
+What to See and Do with 36 Hours in Glasgow

 Because we’d arrived in the afternoon we started off with a walk around the city center to get the general feel and layout.
 The first stop was George Square with the city chambers building on one side.
 This is where all the city business takes place and the inside lobby is beautiful and covered in marble and carved wood.

 Above, George Square and the City Chambers building.

 Above, the interior lobby of the City Chambers, complete with Venetian mosaics, granite pillars and carved statues.

 Next, we walked down to the river and happened to catch this very cool mural below.

 On our next full day in the city we visited the Glasgow Cathedral, dedicated to the patron saint of Glasgow, St. Mungo.

 Many of the stained glass panels in the cathedral represent the various trade guilds of Glasgow.

 Above, the crypt of St. Mungo and the lower church.

 The Glasgow Necropolis is a cemetery next to the cathedral which is home to ornate above ground Victorian tombs.
 It feels like more of a park than a graveyard, though there are plenty of toppled tombstones if you are looking for a creepy vibe.